This incredibly easy cranberry-orange sauce has just a touch of cinnamon.

 If you loved this Cranberry Sauce recipe make sure to PIN IT on your Christmas or Holiday Boards and Follow for more recipes!

 If you enjoyed this recipe feel free to let me know in the comments or hashtag #tailoredspoon on Instagram!
 You can also connect with me on Pinterest, Twitter, Facebook.
 You can also subscribe to Tailored Spoon’s Mailing list!
-When you subscribe you will be notified of the Holiday Recipes, the future Newsletter, and future freebies!
+When you subscribe you will be notified of the Holiday Recipes, the future Newsletter, and a bonus just for subscribing!
 If you have questions, please ask me and I will try to answer them as best I can.
 Thanks so much for gathering here at the Tailored Spoon!
 I love sharing the recipes that I cook for you!